Jean-Antoine de Mesmes (diplomat): Ambassador in Stockholm (1692–1699)

 In 1692, the French ambassador to Sweden, Maximilien Alpin de Béthune, died suddenly while he was posted in Stockholm.
 On 30 November 1692, Louis XIV appointed Jean-Antoine de Mesmes in his place.
 Sweden enjoyed a period of peace after the Scanian War (1675–1679), which had been mainly fought in southern Sweden.
 France was allied with Sweden while the Netherlands were allied with Denmark, which made the war a collateral of the Franco-Dutch War of 1672–1678.

 When he became ambassador in Sweden, France was fighting England, the Dutch Republic, Spain and the Holy Roman Empire in the Nine Years' War, which was exhausting its finances.
 King Charles XI of Sweden (ruled 1675–1697) had wisely stayed neutral.
 France wanted to use Sweden, its former ally, to mediate between France and the Empire in the peace talks.
 The war eventually ended with the Treaty of Ryswick, concluded in September and November 1697 in the Netherlands.
 The Swedish diplomat Niels Baron of Lilliënrot mediated in the negotiations, and France was represented by Marshal Boufflers.

 Colbert de Croissy died in 1696 and was replaced by his son Colbert de Torcy.
 Charles XI died in April 1697 and was succeeded by the young Charles XII.

 Jean-Antoine de Mesmes recruited Beata Elisabet von Königsmarck as an agent for France to create an alliance between Sweden and Denmark through a marriage of Charles XII to Princess Sophia Hedwig of Denmark.
 The purpose was to prevent a repetition of the alliances in the Franco-Dutch and the Scanian Wars in which Denmark was allied with the Dutch Republic against France and Sweden.
 However, Charles XII never married.
 Jean-Antoine de Mesmes stayed in Sweden until summer 1699.
 In 1700, the Great Northern War broke out in which Denmark, Poland and Russia attacked Sweden.

 According to Saint-Simon, the Swedes were disappointed when they discovered that the new French ambassador was only a nobleman of the robe, not of the sword.

 Standing in for Briord in the Hague (1701)

-In 1701, Louis XIV sendt Jean-Antoine de Mesmes to the Dutch Republic for the second time, to stand in for Ambassador Gabriel de Briord, who had fallen ill.
+In 1701, Louis XIV sent Jean-Antoine de Mesmes to the Dutch Republic for the second time, to stand in for Ambassador Gabriel de Briord, who had fallen ill.
 Maréchal Boufflers occupied the Barrier Fortresses in the night of 5 to 6 February while Jean-Antoine de Mesmes was travelling from Paris to The Hague, where he arrived on 12 February.
 In April, Briord had recovered and returned to Paris.
 On 17 April, William recognised Philip V as King of Spain.
 Jean-Antoine de Mesmes rested until in August.
 Shortly afterwards, diplomatic relations are broken by the War of the Spanish Succession.